zk90/jekyll-1/lessons/code-reuse-and-modularity.md

 ```

 This example contains one function: greetEntity.
 This function is then
-“called” (sometimes referred to as “invoked”) two times.
+“*called*” (sometimes referred to as “invoked”) two times.
 Calling or
 invoking a function just means we have told the program to execute the
 code in that function.
 Like giving the dog his chicken-flavoured treat
 (\*woof\* \*woof\*).
 In this case each time we have called the function